DiegoGBassani/SEEDNet/Python_code/ReadMe_SDManuscript.md

+# Instructions:

 The code below should be ran after obtaining the files with the indicator values for each country and by survey cluster from the DHS surveys (See instructions in R-Code folder):

 For replication of the manuscript estimation and analysis without replicating the exctraction of the summary data from the DHS surveys use the 'dataset_cluster.csv' file that can be found in the Data/Globe folder.

-1 - Create a virtual environment that includes the packages listed in the 'clean_environment.yml' file inside the 'requirements' folder.
+## 1 - Create a virtual environment that includes the packages listed in the 'clean_environment.yml' file inside the 'requirements' folder.

-# To create a virtual environment for project using this file, do the following.
+### To create a virtual environment for project using this file, do the following.
 Environment will take date of creation as its name.
-# Run this Python script to create and activate the environment
+### Run this Python script to create and activate the environment

         import subprocess
         from datetime import datetime